Park Jung-bin: Club career

 In 2011, Park made his debut in the Regionalliga Nord with the VfL Wolfsburg II.
-In the winter transfer period of the 2012–13 season, he was loaned out to SpVgg Greuther Fürth until mid of June 2014.
-He made his Bundesliga debut in a match against FC Bayern Munich.
+In the winter transfer period of the 2012–13 season, he was loaned out to Greuther Fürth until mid of June 2014.
+He made his Bundesliga debut in a match against Bayern Munich.

 On 1 September 2013, Karlsruher SC announced his transfer from Wolfsburg on a three-year contract.

-After three season at Viborg FF, he left the club at the end of the 2018/19 season.
+After three season at Viborg FF, he left the club at the end of the 2018–19 season.

 In July 2019, he was on trial at Troyes AC and played a friendly match against Villefranche.